DaverSomethingSomethingOrg/ConanToolchain/docs/ConanK8sARCDemo.md

 persist after job completion, but also be careful not to leave too many Runner Pods laying around using up our cluster resources, even if they are idle.

+## Conclusion

+GitHub ARC with OpenEBS for our ZFS Conan Cache is a highly scalable and flexible system providing a strong integration between the infrastructure and the workflow.

+There are a couple drawbacks however:

+- While it's fairly simple to maintain, it is complicated to set up.

+- While our CI snapshots and clones are neatly provisioned and cleaned up, we don't get the benefit of `zfs promote`, `zfs rename`, or other more complicated ZFS operations.
+This requires additional management automation working behind the scenes.

 ## References